 Process conflict refers to conflict that relates to the ways in which and procedures of work.

-types of conflict by origin

-conflict types: place of origin I/II
+1. TYPES OF CONFLICT types of conflict by origin types of conflict by origin conflict types: place of origin I/II dyadic conflict interpersonal conflict intrapersonal conflict

-dyadic conflict